phpMussel/phpMussel/_docs/readme.vi.md

 - Maximum allowable number of files to scan during files upload scan before aborting the scan and informing the user they are uploading too much at once!
 Provides protection against a theoretical attack whereby an attacker attempts to DDoS your system or CMS by overloading phpMussel to slow down the PHP process to a grinding halt.
 Recommended: 10.
 You may wish to raise or lower this number depending on the speed of your hardware.
 Note that this number doesn't account for or include the contents of archives.

 "filesize_limit"
 - Filesize limit in KB.
-65536 = 64MB [Default]; 0 = No limit (always greylisted), any (positive) numeric value accepted.
+65536 = 64MB [Mặc định]; 0 = No limit (always greylisted), any (positive) numeric value accepted.
 This can be useful when your PHP configuration limits the amount of memory a process can hold or if your PHP configuration limits filesize of uploads.

 "filesize_response"
 - What to do with files that exceed the filesize limit (if one exists).
-False = Whitelist; True = Blacklist [Default].
+False = Whitelist; True = Blacklist [Mặc định].

 "filetype_whitelist", "filetype_blacklist", "filetype_greylist"
 - If your system only allows specific types of files to be uploaded, or if your system explicitly denies certain types of files, specifying those filetypes in whitelists, blacklists and greylists can increase the speed at which scanning is performed by allowing the script to skip over certain filetypes.
 Format is CSV (comma separated values).
 If you want to scan everything, rather than whitelist, blacklist or greylist, leave the variable(/s) blank; Doing so will disable whitelist/blacklist/greylist.